BBCOR bats have been used in college and high school baseball for three full seasons, but there is still quite a bit of buzz about its introduction.

 Still having trouble deciding if you need a BBCOR bat?
 Want some help selecting the best model for your hitting style?
 Feel free to contact one of our bat experts via phone, chat or email.
 Our toll free number is 866-321-2287, and any of our team members would be more than happy to answer your questions.

-If you have a picture of you tearing it up on the diamond with your own BBCOR bat or if you’ve made a video bat review, we’d love to have it!
-The best submissions every week can win a $25 or $300 JustBats gift card.
-And it’s super easy to ENTER.
+If you have a picture of you tearing it up on the diamond with your own BBCOR bat or if you’ve made a video bat review, we’d love to see it!
+The best submissions every week can win a $25 JustBats gift card.